plus3it/spel/docs/BuildingEFIenabledBootstrapAMIs.md

     echo SUCCESS
     ~~~

+    Note: The references to `AMIgen9` are currently correct.
+Due to some inconsistencies in the `AMIgen8` project &ndash; due to its authoring _long_ before EFI-support was available for RHEL 8.x &ndash; use of the `AMIgen8` scripts will cause launch-errors in the stage-1 bootstrap-AMIs.
+Use of the noted `AMIgen9` scripts will avoid these launch-errors.

     The above will partition the secondary EBS (seen by the OS as `/dev/xvdx`) into four partitions:

     - a 17MiB partion (#1) to hold the boot-block record